 From our first moment, we are absorbing information, accumulating experiences.
 We make sense of how these parts fit into each other by creating stories.
 This story needs constant editing.
 Sometimes we are wrong.
 Sometimes our chances don’t pay off.
 Sometimes things just change.
 Disappointment is coming face to face with that gap.
 It is not unusual, not unnatural, not a reflection of our worth.
 We need to find a way to navigate away from the ease of hate.

-Rage is a a common reaction.
+Rage is a common reaction.
 “I’m supposed to let him/her/them get away with it?”
 Yes.
 Whoever it is, whatever it is.
 That question is about revenge.
 Whatever wrong has been done to you, revenge will never set right.
 It’s not the only way forward.
 It is not even an actual way forward.

 Disappointment hurts the ego (though who we are doesn’t have to do with what we thought about the world).
 Rage fools us into feeling like we’re regaining control.
 It lets us feel hard done by without having to take our share of responsibility for what went wrong.
 Vindictiveness lets us pin the blame for our feelings on others.